IEEE-NITK/SummerProjects18/RE-Cryptography/Sessions-5-&-6/README.md

 - Vigenere Attack:
 Write a program to decrypt your partner's Vigenere Ciphertext.
+For this **you are allowed to use the key file of your partner** (ask your partner for the key file) because decrypting vigenere without the key is quite challenging.
 Name the:
 Program file as yourname-vigenere_decryption.extension
 and